 4 Layers of Deliciousness

-Oatmeal Cookie Base - is an oat-based sturdy dough that is flavored with cinnamon sugar and vanilla.
+Oatmeal Cookie Base - is an oat-based dough that is flavored with cinnamon sugar and vanilla.
 It is baked to form a sturdy base for the delectable apple filling.

-Sweet Apple Filling - apples are tossed with a bit of flour to keep the moisture in them then sweetened with cinnamon and nutmeg flavored sugar.
+Sweet Apple Filling - apples are tossed with a bit of flour to keep the moisture in them, then sweetened with cinnamon and nutmeg flavored sugar.

 Streusel Crumbs - are made from the oatmeal base, minus the vanilla, with added pecans for some crunch.